-- a) would contribute to overcoming the negative image of long-term dereliction in the area; - b) would deliver sustainable development; - c) would contribute to enhancement of the local urban environment; - d) in the case of sites fronting main transport routes or in other prominent locations, are particularly well-designed and present an active and attractive frontage; - e) would not have a significant adverse effect on the amenity or operation of neighbouring uses; and - f) comply with all other relevant policies in the Neighbourhood Plan and Calderdale Local Plan - PW1.1 Queens Road/Parkinson Lane former garage site - PW1.2 Parkinson Lane/Warley Road junction cleared site - PW1.3 Boston Street/Gibbet Street junction derelict building - PW1.4 Williamson Street vacant industrial building - PW1.5 164 King Cross Road derelict house - PW1.6 Leafland Street derelict building - PW1.7 Rear of Ryburn Terrace vacant industrial buildings - PW1.8 Pellon Lane above Queens Road junction derelict building
+- a) would contribute to overcoming the negative image of long-term dereliction in the area; - b) would deliver sustainable development; - c) would contribute to enhancement of the local urban environment; - d) in the case of sites fronting main transport routes or in other prominent locations, are particularly well-designed and present an active and attractive frontage; and - e) would not have a significant adverse effect on the amenity or operation of neighbouring uses - PW1.1 Parkinson Lane/Warley Road junction cleared site - PW1.2 Boston Street/Gibbet Street junction derelict building - PW1.3 Williamson Street vacant industrial building - PW1.4 164 King Cross Road derelict house - PW1.5 Leafland Street derelict building - PW1.6 Pellon Lane above Queens Road junction derelict building

 - 6.6 The extent and impact of derelict sites and buildings in the area was a key issue identified during consultation.
 These adversely affect general amenity, including residential amenity for adjoining residents, and also present a seriously negative image to potential investors/developers and visitors. - 6.7 Derelict sites also represent wasted potential development opportunities which could assist in meeting local needs including for housing.
 Reusing these previously developed sites and buildings, which are in accessible locations, in accordance with the policy criteria, would be in line with the fundamental requirements and objectives of the NPPF and Calderdale Local Plan relating to the achievement of sustainable development.
-Along with other plan policies aimed at encouraging high-quality design in Park Ward, appropriate development on these key derelict sites would significantly improve the appearance and amenity of the area and over time change perceptions of the Ward as run-down and neglected.
+Along with other plan policies aimed at encouraging high-quality design in Park Ward, appropriate development on these key derelict sites would significantly improve the appearance and amenity of the area and over time change perceptions of the ward as run-down and neglected. - 6.8 Policy PW1 aims to provide a focus on these key sites and encourage development interest leading to their re-use as early as possible.
+The sites listed

-- 6.8 Policy PW1 aims to provide a focus on these key sites and encourage development interest leading to their re-use as early as possible.
-The sites listed are the most prominent, damaging and/or long-term derelict sites where development would have the greatest impact in the area.
-Site 1.1 (former garage site) was identified in the AECOM site appraisal study (2015) as having potential for mixed use development including housing and is allocated in the emerging Calderdale Local Plan as a mixed-use site with a range of appropriate uses including residential, retail, commercial, industrial and leisure.
-The site was awarded planning permission in October 2021 (application 20/00462/FUL) for a mixed-use development which has commenced but not yet been completed. - 6.9 Several of the other identified sites have also lain vacant and unused for many years, leading to long-term blight.
+- are the most prominent, damaging and/or long-term derelict sites where development would have the greatest impact in the area. - 6.9 Several of the other identified sites have also lain vacant and unused for many years, leading to long-term blight.
 The Neighbourhood Plan is not prescriptive about the type of uses considered appropriate for these sites, to give the widest encouragement to proposals for their re-use.
 Whilst in broad terms any development on the identified key sites could be seen to be preferable to continued dereliction, Policy PW1 aims to stimulate development whilst at the same time ensuring proposals would not adversely affect neighbouring uses, would contribute positively to enhancing general environmental amenity, and comply with other relevant policies.